Skip to content

 Want the cloud side of this comparison?
 We ship a persistent Ubuntu container with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed, on iOS and Android, in about two minutes.

-We set up the two environments on the same iPhone 15 Pro, with the same small repository (a 3,000-line TypeScript project), and asked Claude Code to do the same thing: read the codebase, find the function that handles retry backoff, and rewrite it with jitter.
+We set up the two environments on the same iPhone 15 Pro, with the same small repository (a 3,000-line TypeScript project), and tried to ask Claude Code on each side to do the same thing: read the codebase, find the function that handles retry backoff, and rewrite it with jitter.

-On Cosyra, we opened the iOS app, tapped into the container, typed claude, pasted our Anthropic API key, and asked for the same refactor.
+On Cosyra, we opened the iOS app, tapped into the container, typed claude, pasted our Anthropic API key, and asked for the refactor.
 The model finished in under a minute.
 We measured it: 48 seconds from prompt to applied diff.
 Same phone, same cell signal, same repo.
-The difference is where the CPU work happens. iSH runs the emulator on the phone's Apple Silicon, interpreting every x86 instruction.
+The difference is where the CPU work happens. iSH runs the emulator on the phone's Apple Silicon, interpreting every i386 instruction (and erroring on the ones it doesn't know).
 Our container runs native x86_64 in the cloud.
 The phone is just a terminal.

-The honest flip side: when we walked through the tunnel section of the train line, iSH kept editing the file we had open.
+The honest flip side: when we walked through the tunnel section of the train line, iSH kept us editing a Bash script we had open in vi.
 Cosyra disconnected, queued input on the client side, and reconnected when signal came back.
-For "write a shell script on the subway," iSH is more reliable.
-For "refactor my service with an AI agent on the subway," neither is ideal, but Cosyra at least uses the CPU that can finish the job.
+For "edit a config file on the subway," iSH is more reliable than any cloud option, including ours.
+For "refactor my service with an AI agent on the subway," iSH literally cannot do the job today; Cosyra at least uses the CPU that can finish it.

+iSH beats Cosyra on price (free forever), offline support, cloud-trust avoidance, true local Linux on the phone, and App Store distribution with zero signup.
 We ship a cloud product and we still think iSH is a great piece of software.
-If you are on iPhone and you want Linux actually running on the phone, iSH is the right tool for several reasons that we cannot match.
+If you are on iPhone and you want Linux actually running on the phone, iSH is the right tool for several reasons we cannot match.

 Native x86_64 speed instead of emulation